Dangerous World Tour: Background

-In January 1989, Jackson finished his Bad tour, his first as a solo artist, which had grossed over $125 million.
+On January 27, 1989, Jackson finished his Bad tour, his first as a solo artist, which had grossed over $125 million.
 Initially he planned not to tour again and concentrate on making albums and films.
-Following the release of his eighth studio album Dangerous in November 1991, a press conference was held on February 3, 1992 at Radio City Music Hall in New York City to announce the Dangerous Tour.
+Following the release of his eighth studio album Dangerous in November 1991, a press conference was held on February 3, 1992, at Radio City Music Hall in New York City to announce the Dangerous World Tour.
 The event, attended by 200 people, was organized by Jackson's sponsor Pepsi with the artist also present.
-Jackson explained his sole reason for touring once more was to raise funds for his newly-formed Heal the World Foundation to aid children and the environment.
+Jackson explained his sole reason for touring once more was to raise funds for his newly formed Heal the World Foundation to aid children and the environment.
 He aimed to raise $100 million for the charity by Christmas 1993.
 It was revealed that Jackson planned to perform across Europe, Asia, Latin America, and Australia, with no dates in the United States or Canada.
 Jackson commented: "I am looking forward to this tour because it will allow me to devote time to visiting children all around the world, as well as spread the message of global love, in the hope that others will be moved to do their share to help heal the world".